Chlorine, Chloramine and Fish Tanks

 Preventing Chlorine Poisoning

-Also, make sure to buy aquarium test strips that allow you to test your tank for chlorine.
+Aquarium test strips allow you to test your tank for chlorine, and can be purchased online or at most Pet Stores.
 Regular chlorine testing will help you identify problems in your tank.
-If your tank has too much chlorine in it, you will need to completely empty the tank and perform a full cleaning on it before you refill it with properly treated water.
+If your tank has too much chlorine in it, you will need to completely empty the tank and perform a full cleaning before you refill it with properly treated water.
 Be sure to rinse all tank accessories and equipment thoroughly before returning them to the tank.